ANZ, Pak’nSave and Toyota have released ads to support the Kiwis at the 2018 Goldcoast Commonwealth Games.

 Saatchi & Saatchi is working with Toyota to bring to life the ‘Drive Happy Project’ with a collection of animated monsters.

-Toyota’s latest campaign bandies around the slogan ‘New Zealand’s favourite car brand for 30 years’.
-But what does ‘favourite car brand’ mean, and on what basis can it make the claim?
+Toyota’s latest campaign bandies its campaign slogan around of ‘New Zealand’s favourite car brand for 30 years’, so what does it mean, ‘favourite car brand’, and on what basis can it make the claim?

 Toyota and Saatchi & Saatchi have taken a look at what can go wrong when two things are alike in a campaign to promote its genuine parts.

 In the wake of Emirates Team New Zealand’s victory over Oracle Team USA, we take a look at the brand activity supporting the team on its way to the America’s Cup.

 Earlier this month, Toyota and Saatchi & Saatchi introduced Billie and her grandad whose playful relationship was set to give the enduring ‘Believe’ brand platform a new look.
 We revisit the pair to see what they’ve been up to since they pondered a robotic future world.